Skip to content

 In an industry where one is often required to do more with less, the pandemic may have finally tipped the scale of what the workforce was willing and able to do.
 The realities of the pandemic asked the workforce to risk their lives and their families’ lives to ensure the safety of children in care and continue the work of permanency.
 Additionally, workers were asked to find innovative ways to continue their responsibilities when the tools and strategies used for generations—including face-to-face interaction—were taken away from them.

-According to a report by the National Child Welfare Resource Center for Organizational Improvement, recruitment and retention of child welfare caseworkers is a “chronic and apparently intractable problem.”
+According to the National Child Welfare Resource Center for Organizational Improvement, recruitment and retention of child welfare caseworkers is a “chronic and apparently intractable problem.”

 That same report goes on to refer to a 1960 Children’s Bureau publication called “In Search of Staff for Child Welfare,” which “noted staffing shortages nationwide and urged the state’s aggressive recruitment and retention strategies.”